WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/tuesday.md

 And we'll be talking a little bit about ways to do each one so you feel comfortable and prepared.

 [A few tips for intercept testing](intercept_testing_notes,md)

-### Ready, set ...

-We'll send you out in pairs, separated by a minute or so.
-We'll tell you what direction to go!

 ### TIMES SQUARE!